cobilab/cryfa/README.md

 ./cryfa -k pass.txt test.fa > comp
 ```

+**Note**
-Note that password file is not limited to any extension, therefore, it can have either no extension or any extension.
+The password file is not limited to any extension, therefore, it can have either no extension or any extension.
 For example, using "pass", "pass.txt", "pass.dat", etc provides the same result.

 ## Compare Cryfa with other methods